Join me on my journey.

 After John set the first Fastest Known Time, others were inspired to challenge his time and race the Great Divide Mountain Bike Route .
 Over the years things have developed, morphed, and changed to what is now known as the Tour Divide, starting in Banff, Canada.
 The Tour Divide was originally developed to bring a group of people together to challenge the route as John did in the spirit of a “solo self-supported ride” but with a common start date and time which is now know as the Grand Depart.
 Individual Time Trials of the route are also attempted and encouraged.

-My History racing the
+My history racing the

 Great Divide Mountain Bike Route: